tomrains/miscProjects/projects/vanishing-chess/README.md

 - if refresh used, alert user that the game will be reset if they go through with it.
 - alternate turns between black and white
 - allow the pawns to capture (although we can let ALL the pieces capture eventually)
+- code CASTLING (this will be nuuuut) i'm immediately thinking, okay, moveKing (of your color) cannot have been executed ever ...